aaronengels/DattoRMM/README.md

 # About

-This module is created to make it easier to use the DattoRMM API in your PowerShell scripts.
+This module is designed to make it easier to use the DattoRMM API in your PowerShell scripts.
 As all the hard work is done, you can develop your scripts faster.
 There is no need to go through a big learning curve spending lots of time working out how to use the Datto RMM API.
 Simply load the module, enter your API keys and get results within minutes!